Questions? Call Our Office!

 Upon his arrival in Grants Pass, Oregon, Doctor Harris took advantage of the opportunity to bring pain relief to the people of Southern Oregon.
 He opened the doors at Rogue Valley Acupuncture in Grants Pass in January of 2020.

 Dr. Harris is licensed to practice acupuncture in Oregon and Idaho, and he is nationally board certified by the NCCAOM.
 He is also certified in Asian Bodywork Therapy by the American Organization of Bodywork Therapies of Asia (AOBTA).
 Additionally, Doctor Harris is certified to provide Battlefield Acupuncture services through the U.S. Department of Veterans Affairs.

 Why should you choose working with a DACM?

-Dr. Harris received a doctorate in acupuncture and Chinese Medicine (DACM) from Pacific College of Oriental Medicine.
-As the first and only Doctor of Acupuncture and Chinese medicine within 20 miles of Grants Pass, you can ensure that you will receive the most up to date and comprehensive care.
+Dr. Harris received a Doctorate in Acupuncture and Chinese medicine (DACM) from Pacific College of Health and Science, the top regionally accredited institution for acupuncture in the United States.
+As such, you can ensure that you will receive the most up to date and comprehensive care.

-Why is it to your advantage to work with a practitioner that holds a DACM, or Doctor of Acupuncture and Chinese Medicine?
-A Licensed Acupuncturist who has completed and received a DACM degree has earned a dual-specialization in Internal Medicine & Physical Medicine.
+Why is it in your advantage to work with a practitioner that holds the degree of DACM?
+A licensed acupuncturist who has completed and received a DACM degree has earned a dual-specialization in Chinese Internal Medicine & Physical Medicine.
 This dual-specialty approach focuses on key areas of modern healthcare while implementing cutting-edge best practices grounded in tradition.